ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vum.md

 # VMware Update Manager
 {: #opsmgmt-vum}

 VMware® Update Manager (VUM) enables centralized, automated patch and version management for VMware vSphere®.
-VUM provides the following tasks in your VMware vCenter Server® on {{site.data.keyword.cloud}} environment:
+VUM enables you to do the following tasks in your {{site.data.keyword.vcf-auto}} instance:
 * Upgrade and patch the vSphere ESXi™ hosts
 * Install and update third-party software on the hosts
 * Upgrade virtual machine (VM) hardware, VMware Tools, and virtual appliances